We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Bristol Aquarium

-If you have kids who are fascinated by the ocean, then there’s no better place to take them than the Bristol Aquarium.
-With over 40 displays featuring everyone’s favourite marine life, from sharks to seahorses and puffer fish to piranhas, there’s hours of exploration to be had for the whole family.
+If your kids love exploring the seaside, there’s no better place to take them than the Bristol Aquarium.
+With more than forty displays featuring favourite marine life, from sharks to seahorses and puffer fish to piranhas, there are hours of exploration to be had for the whole family.

 Budding marine biologists of all ages are sure to be fascinated by the many talks and exhibitions held daily at the aquarium.
-Discover more about the habitat-themed displays, such as those around the Amazon rainforest and coral reefs.
-Here the whole family can find out more about the conservation work being done to save these key habitats for future generations.
-You can also experience feeding time for some of the amazing sea creatures who call the aquarium their home.
+Dive into habitat-themed displays that bring environments like the Amazon rainforest and vibrant coral reefs to life.
+These exhibits not only highlight the beauty of these ecosystems but also the essential conservation work being done to protect them for future generations.

-Top Tip: Don’t miss the urban jungle!
-It’s the only display of its kind at any aquarium in the UK and a real treat for the senses.
+Don’t miss the Urban Jungle while you’re visiting.
+It’s the only botanical display at any aquarium in the UK and a real treat for the senses.
 Exploring the enormous biodome is like discovering a rainforest, right in the centre of Bristol!
+To reach the aquarium from Bristol Temple Meads, catch a bus to Broad Quay and it’s a short walk from there.

 Windmill Hill City Farm

 Needless to say, the stars of the show are the farm animals who live at Windmill Hill.
-Meet the goats, pigs, sheep, poultry and pets, and learn more about the specific breeds that are kept here as well as learn how to care for them.
-There are plenty of opportunities to feed the animals as well as play with them, while being carefully supervised by the experts who work at the farm.
+Meet the goats, pigs, sheep, poultry, and pets, and learn more about the specific breeds that are kept here as well as how the farm cares for them.
+There are plenty of opportunities to feed the animals and play with them, whilst being carefully supervised by friendly farm experts.
 There are also loads of organised activities to enjoy.

 Written by Seb